californiapolicylab/data-linking/README.md

 ﻿# Administrative Data Linking

-This repository contains sample code the [California Policy Lab] used to test software approaches to data linking in the writing of the California Policy Lab white paper [Administrative Data Linking].
+This repository contains sample code the [California Policy Lab] used to test software approaches to data linking.
+This topic is explored in the California Policy Lab white paper "[Administrative Data Linking]".

 The purpose of these exercises is to experiment with different approaches to linking administrative data (rules-based, supervised machine learning, and unsupervised machine learning) using publicly available records of Michigan voter registration.
 We tested programs that carry out each of these approaches and evaluate their relative performance.
-For more on approaches to administrative data linking and to see the results of the tests run, please see the white paper.
+For more on approaches to administrative data linking and for the results of the tests run, please see the white paper.

-The fastLink ( R) and Dedupe (Python) code is adapted from code available from the package authors (fastLink and Dedupe), the rules-based code (written in SAS) is our own.
+The [fastLink] and [Dedupe] code is adapted from code available from the package authors, the rules-based code (written in SAS) is our own.

 # Code